Data Breaches in Healthcare Security Systems: Conclusion

 \section{Conclusion}

 Data Breaches are on the rise in the health sector, and they keep increasing every year.
 Data breaches are highest in the health sector because of the high value of the Protected Health Information (PHI) on the dark web and the illegal black market.
-This paper aims to study the reason for the recent data breaches and investigate the possible methodologies to improve the healthcare system's security and prevent it from future data breaches.
 These data breaches happen for various reasons such as phishing, DoS attacks, and sometimes due to the system's human factor.
 These data breaches can affect the organization in many ways.
 Therefore, these cyberattacks can be minimized up to an extent by educating the employees and implementing the Incident Response Plan.
+This paper aims to study the reason for the recent data breaches and investigate the possible methodologies to improve the healthcare system's security and prevent it from future data breaches.